Victim of Financial Fraud? Call Now

 FINRA emphasized the importance of the mandates initiated by the NASD, including having an internal procedure to review the suitability of structured products and giving registered representatives adequate training to understand the features and risks associated with structured products.

-In the News: Morgan Stanley Structured Notes
+In the News: Structured Notes Settlements

-Did you Lose Money on Any of These Structured Products?
+Did You Lose Money on Any of These Structured Products?

 Kurta Law is also investigating the following structured products.
 Contact a securities attorney if you lost money on any of these complex investments.
 Call 877-600-0098 or email info@kurtalawfirm.com.